 Dropping 620 spectacular feet, Multnomah Falls is the tallest of the Columbia River Gorge’s many waterfalls (77 on the Oregon side, to be exact).
 It’s also close to Portland and just off Interstate-84, making it one of Oregon’s most visited and photographed natural sites, attracting more than two million sightseers a year.

-Because of the falls’ popularity, parking is very limited.
-Crowds and delays are common during spring, summer and autumn, especially on weekends.
 So how do you experience it all like a pro?
-From when to go and how to get there, here’s what you need to know to consider when visiting Multnomah Falls.
+Here’s what you need to know to consider when visiting Multnomah Falls in 2021.

-- Plan to visit early morning or late afternoon on weekdays.
-Avoid weekend crowds.
+- Plan to visit during less popular times such as early morning or late afternoon on weekdays.

-- Check road conditions and parking lot availability before traveling.
+- If you drive, check road conditions before traveling.

 - Pay attention to road signs and parking lot information.
 Do not stop on I-84 if the gate is closed.